How to Make Your Own Vitamin D Sun Tanning Lamp

 Next, you’ll hang the light using one of the hooks it came with.

-I also went ahead and attached the bottom to the wall using a couple of 3M sticky pads.
+I also attached the bottom to the wall using a couple of 3M sticky pads.

 Here’s what the finished product will look like: